 - Provide an alternative way to contact you in case you get disconnected.

 - Consider sending personalized thank-you emails to your interviewers after the interview.
 (Learn what to consider before sending a thank you note here).
+Keep them brief, sincere, and specific; mention something you discussed during the conversation or a detail about the program that resonated with you.

 Remember, while the medium has changed, the fundamentals of a good interview remain the same: professionalism, preparation, and authentic engagement.
 Embrace the opportunity to showcase your passion for your chosen field and the interviewing program, and you’ll increase your chances of securing your dream residency position.
 Good luck!